nick-syz/algorithms_3/README.md

-# 3 Структуры данных и алгоритмы: Python
+# 3 Data Structures and Algorithms: Python
+## Sorting and searching algorithms